To enjoy the full Mail & Guardian online experience: please upgrade your browser

 IRB and Rugby World Cup chairperson Bernard Lapasset has approved the change of venues.

 “Following the difficult decision to transfer the Christchurch matches, all involved have worked hard to confirm the new venues as quickly as possible.
-We are pleased that three of the five matches will remain in the South Island,” Lapasset said.

 “We appreciate the patience shown by the teams and fans during this difficult period and are enormously grateful for the support and cooperation of all our partners during what has been a complex process,” he said.